 After living in Tianjin for nearly a year, we have enjoyed exploring more of our own city as well as Beijing – just 30 minutes away.
-These are our favourite things to do in Beijing, keep an eye out for part two!
+These are our favourite things to do in Beijing – planning a 3 day trip to Beijing just got easier!

 Of course we are biased but even a fellow blogger agreed, you must take a day trip to Tianjin whilst you are in the City!